icodeforlove/task.js/README.md

 });
 ```

-But keep in mind that your function cannot reference anything inside of your current scope because it is running inside of a worker.
+NB Your function is converted to a string and executed in another context.
+Your function cannot reference anything inside of your current scope because it is running inside of a worker (e.g. don't try to access global variables).

 ## task.decorate